Site icon Circuit Ideas for You

 Simple 220V Diac Controlled LED Flasher Circuit

-The circuit is a simple way to flash one or more LEDs using high voltage DC derived from the mains power.
+Moreover, the circuit is simple and we can make it with one or more flashing LEDs by using high-voltage DC from the mains.

 Circuit Working: